Weight Loss Surgery

-Weight loss surgery, like any surgery, does come with risks.
-People who've had weight loss surgery may have pain, nausea, vomiting, diarrhea, and acid reflux (heartburn) after eating — especially if they eat too much or too quickly.
-Uncommon but more serious problems include:
+- People who've had weight loss surgery may have pain after eating.
+They might throw up, get diarrhea, or have acid reflux (heartburn) after eating — especially if they eat too much or too fast.

 - a bad reaction to anesthesia